 *Students must complete one course that demonstrates competency in oral communication.
-Within the Colleges of Allied Health Professions, Arts and Sciences, Education and Nursing, the School of Computing, and the Department of Interdisciplinary Studies in the School of Continuing Education and in the Departments of Civil Engineering, Electrical and Computer Engineering, and Mechanical Engineering in the College of Engineering, students must complete CA 110 to satisfy the competency in oral communications requirement.
+Within the Colleges of Allied Health Professions, Arts and Sciences, Education and Professional Studies, Nursing, the School of Computing, and in the Departments of Civil Engineering, Electrical and Computer Engineering, and Mechanical Engineering in the College of Engineering, students must complete CA 110 to satisfy the competency in oral communications requirement.
 Students majoring in the College of Business and the Department of Chemical and Biomolecular Engineering must meet the specific oral communication requirements of their major (see appropriate sections of this Bulletin for details.)

 Area III.
 Natural Sciences and Mathematics

 Requirements include at least 11 semester hours with at least three semester hours in mathematics at the finite mathematics (MA 110) or precalculus algebra (MA 112) level or higher, and at least eight semester hours in the natural sciences which must include laboratory experiences.
 See the MATHEMATICS PLACEMENT section.